How to Pay Off a Personal Loan Fast

 a couple smiling and looking at a laptop screen

-With the average personal loan debt near $11,000, it’s clearly not always easy to pay off a personal loan fast.
+U.S. families carry a median of $20,000 in installment loan debt, according to the Federal Reserve.
+If you’re tens of thousands in debt, it won’t necessarily be easy to pay off a personal loan fast.
 However, paying a loan off early could save you hundreds or even thousands of dollars in interest.
 Even if you have a prepayment penalty, paying off your debt early might mean you pay less over the life of the loan.

 Key insights